-As of March 31, 2010, the Company's cash equivalents include time deposits amounting to \$300.9 million which are classified within Level 2.
-This is because the time deposits are valued using pricing sources and models utilizing market observable inputs.
+The Company's cash equivalents, which consist primarily of time deposits, amounted to \$281.6 million and \$308.9 million, respectively, on June 30, 2010 and December 31, 2009, and are classified within Level 2.
+This is because these financial instruments are valued using pricing sources and models utilizing market observable inputs.